cnio-cmu-BioimageAnalysis/prepareImagesMACSima/groovy/README.md

 # prepareImagesMACSima

 This groovy script extracts, renames and merges the images corresponding to the MACSima capture cycles.
-Specifically, for each ROI it renames the images of the different channels with the name of the corresponding marker and joins them into a single merged image.
+Specifically, for each ROI it renames the images of the different channels with the name of the corresponding marker and joins them into a single merged TIFF image.

 ## Download prepareImagesMACSima code
 1. Go to the GitHub repository `prepareImagesMACSima`